{{ scase.products[0].product.details.product }} for {{scase.products[0].product.options.recipient_name}}

 What food pairs well with Pinot Grigio?
 Think light and fresh: grilled fish, prawns, garden salads, Vietnamese rice paper rolls, or creamy pasta.
 It’s a variety made for relaxed dining.

+And in case you’re curious—yes, Pinot Noir is a good beginner’s wine too, but for whites, Pinot Grigio is a great starting point.
 At Get Wines Direct, we’ve lined up some top-notch Pinot Grigio wines to get you started.
-Explore our guide to Pinot, discover your favourites, and enjoy the refreshing charm of this easy-drinking drop.
+Discover your favourites, and enjoy the refreshing charm of this easy-drinking drop.

 Link Your Account